HPC-certification-forum/www/data/processes.md

   A released skill tree together with all skill specifications has the version number: MAJOR.MINOR.
   The latest version of the skill tree is available with the tag “latest”.

-  The version number is increased depending on the most distruptive type of change made:
+  The version number is increased depending on the most disruptive [type of change made](/processes/#cs-evolving):
   * No version change is necessary if only changes of type S0 are made.
   * Minor version number:
     - S1